-This work is going to develop techniques and mechanisms accelerating the virtual I/O and improving the scalability of multiple virtual machines running on a multi-core host , see figure 1.
-Within the Mikelangelo project, we proposed three prototypes of vRDMA solution, addressing different hardware requirement and needs.
+For this project we aimed at developing techniques and mechanisms accelerating the virtual I/O and improving the scalability of multiple virtual machines running on a multi-core host , see figure 1.
+We proposed three prototypes of vRDMA solution, addressing different hardware requirement and needs.
 Prototype develops vRDMA solutions that support socket based API.
 Prototype II aims to support guest applications that directly use RDMA verbs.
-Future work of prototype III will focus on combining the two prototypes to support both socket and RDMA API with automatic selection of communication protocols, i.e. RDMA for inter-host communication or shared memory for intra-host communication, while the guest application is unaware of which protocol is being used.
+Prototype III will focus on combining the two prototypes to support socket based applications to use Rsocket protocol.
+Moreover, we looked into Inter VM Shared Memory (IVSHMEM) solutions, and presents our findings and technical considerations.

 Figure 1.
 Final design of vRDMA prototypes.

 Types of interconnects we support:

 Our vRDMA solution supports the following software configuration on guest/host side:

 - Open vSwitch 2.4.0

 - libvirt 1.2.19

 - Ubuntu 14.04 / OSv